-He accepts my compliment with an easy smile and returns it with some playful shadow-boxing.
+He accepts my compliment with an easy smile & returns it with some playful shadow-boxing.

 Let me explain it a little better.

 There was a moment late in the Ali-Foreman fight where Foreman is pounding away doggedly at Ali.
-Ali leans in and whispers “That all you got, George?”
+Ali leans in & whispers, “That all you got, George?”
 Foreman is rattled to his core.
-No other man had pushed him to that moment of piercing introspection that comes right before you’re emptied of whom you used to be.
+No other man had pushed him to that moment of piercing introspection that comes right before you’re emptied of who you used to be.

 Unfortunately, I had not reached that level of awareness.

-The waiter comes by with a G & T for the Poet and a whiskey sour for me.
+The waiter comes by with a G & T for the Poet & a whiskey sour for me.
 We clink glasses.